ADVANTICS/documentation/charge-controllers/evcc_generic/databases.md

 ## DBC format

 As a courtesy we also provide our CAN DBs in the more usual DBC format.
-Note these are automaticaly converted from the Kayak ones.
+Note these are automatically converted from the Kayak ones.
 Therefore, they are not the reference DBs.

 - [Advantics Generic PEV protocol v1](charge-controllers/evcc_generic/Advantics_Generic_PEV_protocol_v1.dbc ':ignore')